 An employee may resign by submitting a written resignation to the CPD, containing the reason and effective date.
-At least two weeks notice is required.
+At least two weeks' notice is required.
+The resigning employee and the CPD will participate in an exit interview prior to the final date of departure of the employee.